 Charisma: Low( 3)

-These may be leveled up in game and will scale accordingly to their starting numbers.
+These may be leveled up in game.
 To learn more about attributes, visit the Attribute page.